lucia-auth/lucia/docs/pages/upgrade-v3/index.md

 - [Upgrade OAuth setup to v3](/upgrade-v3/oauth)
 - [Upgrade Password-based auth to v3](/upgrade-v3/password)

-## Next.js
+## Framework specific configuration

-If you installed Oslo, mark its dependencies as external to prevent it from getting bundled.
+If you installed Oslo, you must prevent `oslo` from getting bundled.
 This is only required when using the `oslo/password` module.

+### Next.js

 ```ts
 // next.config.ts